To content

 Our research in this area is conducted against the backdrop of digital transformation.
 We refer to the process of digitalisation as a social innovation that leads to a transformation of society.
 We take a social perspective and examine the societal conditions and resonances of digitalisation with its inherent opportunities and risks.

-In this context, we set three research priorities.
+In this context, we set two research priorities.
 Each of these is worked on by a research group and also represented in teaching.
-We ask about the opportunities and risks of digitalisation for participation and inclusion; we examine the conditions for the success of (digital) social innovations; and we also consider education and qualification in the digital transformation process.
+We ask about the opportunities and risks of digitalisation for participation and inclusion and we examine the conditions for the success of (digital) social innovations.

 Digital inclusion / e-inclusion